 Pro Travel Tip: I recommend starting your day by entering from the south and making your way north, because the scenery going this way gets better and better as you go.
 You’ll end the day with gorgeous views of the Painted Desert and the Petrified Forest National Wilderness Area.

-Similar but also different from the Giant Logs Trail, the Long Logs Trail contains some of the (you guessed it) longest logs in the park.
+When you’re finished walking the Giant Logs Trail, head for the Long Logs Trail nearby.
+This trail has some of the (you guessed it!) longest logs in the park.
 You’ll also get a view of some of the grey and purple badlands that are located in the park.
-The entire trail is 1.6 miles round trip, but the first half-mile is paved and accessible.

 The Crystal Forest Trail will be your next stop and features some colorful petrified wood in an easy, 0.75-mile loop trail.
 The views out across the badlands at the back of the trail are phenomenal.

-The Blue Mesa portion of the park was probably my favorite.
 Immerse yourself in the purple, blue, and pink striped bentonite clay badlands and hoodoos.
 The scenic drive is only 3.5-miles long and is one way, so it’s a quick visit.

 The Blue Forest Trail isn’t very well marked, so download the trail map ahead of time if you’re worried about getting lost.
 You’ll hike down below the Blue Mesa and wander among the badland hills.